Now Reformism can mean different things to different people in different contexts.

 Now I’m not the kind of Leftist who thinks Marx was infallible and thus his opinion is all I need.
 There are in fact some things that I feel History has not vindicated Marx on, however his assessment of the nature of French Anti-Reformists was very vindicated.

-During the Dreyfus Affair the Anti-Reformists said that Socialists shouldn't get involved in such internal conflicts of the Bourgeois with the one exception of Jean Allemane, besides him the Socialists actively flocking to oppose the birth of modern Anti-Semitism were the Anti-Reformists like Jean Jaures and the Possibilitists lead by Paul Brousse and Benoit Malon.
+During the Dreyfus Affair the Anti-Reformists said that Socialists shouldn't get involved in such internal conflicts of the Bourgeois with the one exception of Jean Allemane, besides him the Socialists actively flocking to oppose the birth of modern Anti-Semitism were the Reformists like Jean Jaures and the Possibilitists lead by Paul Brousse and Benoit Malon.
 Honestly it sounds a lot like today where a certain type of Marxist-Leninist sees it as a distraction to get involved with anything that even remotely seems like a “Culture War '' issue or “Identity Politics”.

 Wikipedia is very frustrating, the Wiki Pages for some of these Reformist figures I just mentioned have clearly been partially edited by people who just accept at face value that notion that Reformism is itself Non-Marxist even though on other pages Wikipedia itself quotes what Marx said in favor of Reformism.

-Modern Anti-Reformist like Bad Mouse love to cite the history of the SPD as a vindication, that their support of entry into WWI and every betrayal of the working class they committed after the German Revolution is the result of them once being well intentioned Marxists who were corrupted by involvement with the State.
-And the funny thing is these Marxists wind up without realizing it agreeing with the very Kropotkin Anarchist attitude that is the very reason I largely stopped calling myself an anarchist, their very cartoonish “Power corrupts absolutely” worldview.
+Modern Anti-Reformists like Bad Mouse love to cite the history of the SPD as a vindication, that their support of entry into WWI and every betrayal of the working class they committed after the German Revolution is the result of them once being well intentioned Marxists who were corrupted by involvement with the State.
+And the funny thing is these Marxists wind up without realizing it agreeing with the very Kropotkin Anarchist attitude that is the very reason I largely stopped calling myself an Anarchist, their very cartoonish “Power corrupts absolutely” worldview.

 First of all Germany wasn’t the only country with an established Socialist Party when WWI started.
 In Italy and Britain and the United States it was the Pro-War Socialists who were the minority forced out of the established Party to start new ones, and those new parties they started became early Fascism or something analogous.
 And no, those Socialist Parties were not any less engaged in Electoralism and Reformism then the SPD was.
 The Labor Party had Pro-War elements but no one claims they were ever Marxists.

-In France the split the war caused was closer to being 50/50 but it was mostly the surviving Anti-Reformists (with Allemane not being an exception this time) who supported the War and became firmly Nationalists, Guesde, Hubert Lagardelle, Gustave HervĂ© and they too like other Pro-War Leftists are tied to the origins of French Fascism.
-Meanwhile the leading French Reformist Jean Jares virulently opposed the War and was Martyred for it, he’s the Rosa Luxemburg of France.
+In France the split the war caused was closer to being 50/50 but it was mostly the surviving Anti-Reformists (with Allemane not being an exception this time) who supported the War and became Nationalists, Guesde, Hubert Lagardelle, Gustave HervĂ© and they too like other Pro-War Leftists are tied to the origins of French Fascism.
+Meanwhile the leading French Reformist Jean Jaures virulently opposed the War and was Martyred for it, he’s the Rosa Luxemburg of France.

 The problem with painting the SPD’s history as Bad Mouse likes to is that the SPD was founded by Ferdinand Lassale not Marxists, the German Socialists who never even claimed to believe that the State should ever be abolished or wither away.
 Marxists wound up being in the Party but its leadership was always more Lassalean even if they sometimes paid lip service to Marxist ideas.
 So they can’t be identified with any internal disagreement between Marxists.